 Decorate for Halloween and Harvest

 Make DIY wooden pumpkins by using scrap wood you have around your home.
-No matter if you have extra boards from building projects, old pallets stuck back for crafting or just want to make use of cheap plywood furnishings rather than put them on the curb, you can fashion cute wooden pumpkins out of the material to save your decorating dollars.
-Look for potential accent materials within other items you have around the house, including leftover Real Milk Paint powder, polka dot fabric and raffia bows, to add a fun finishing touch to your pumpkin cutouts.
+No matter if you have extra boards from building projects, old pallets stuck back for crafting or just want to make use of cheap plywood furnishings rather than put them on the curb, you can fashion cute wooden pumpkins out of the material if you’re working with a budget.
+Look for potential accent materials within other items you have around the house, including leftover milk paint powder, polka dot fabric and raffia bows, to add a fun finishing touch to your pumpkin cutouts.

 Fit with Multiple Fall Decor Styles

 Fun and versatile, DIY wooden pumpkins offer a plethora of decorative possibilities.
 When you want to attain a rustic motif, use a single coat of paint on irregularly cut wooden pumpkin shapes, then sand down the edges to make a deliberately distressed design.
 For a smoother look that pairs well with modern home decor, use a foam brush to paint block pumpkins so you don’t leave brush strokes behind.
 For a hint of farmhouse flair, add burlap bows to your finished designs covered in bright orange paint, or bring cottage chic front and center by adorning pink- or cream-painted creations with grosgrain ribbons and lacy accents.
 No matter your decorative style, this easy DIY project helps you polish your seasonal space.

 To make this rustic fall woodworking project, you need a few things.
 Gather the following before getting started: